article

 Integrity

 Hashing, encryption, digital certificates, and digital signatures are examples of the integrity component of the CIA triad.
-These methods verify integrity and ensure that authenticity cannot be repudiated or denied.
+These methods verify integrity and help ensure that authenticity cannot be repudiated or denied.

 Availability